SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

 By default, the styles are scoped to your web part.
 You can see that as the styles are defined under **.helloWorld**.

-Add the following styles after the `.button` style:
+Add the following styles after the `.button` style, but still inside of the main `.helloWorld` style section:

 ```css
 .list {